Gear Recommendations for 2023

 If you walk around town, you may see a popular locking technique where people run a cable through their U-lock and their wheels.

 Fiddling with a cable through both wheels AND your U-lock is more work than necessary.
 That mess of cable is a deterrent to a thief as well as yourself.
 You may decide the cable weaving dance isn’t worth a bike ride.
 Additionally, it doesn’t even keep your wheels as safe.
-A thief can cut through that cable lock the same as any other.
+A thief can cut through that cable lock with small bolt cutters and still take a wheel.
 There are better ways.

 First, there were normal skewers where you can simply unscrew them with an Allen wrench.
 Then, there were quick release skewers so you could change your tire easily.
 Then, there were LOCKING SKEWERS to keep your wheels safe from thieves.

 Locking skewers prevent you from worrying about your wheels.
 They’ll be fine.
 Set it and forget it.
 The only time you need to worry about it is for a flat tire.
-Make sure to carry your key around if you locking skewer requires one.
+Make sure to carry your key around if your locking skewer requires one.
+It’s possible to fix a flat without removing the wheel, but it’s not quite as easy, and impossible if the tube needs replacing.

 There are 2 types of locking skewers available.
 Keyed and keyless.